tastejs/todomvc/readme.md

 ## Project Status

-TodoMVC is currently preparing applications for the next major release of the project due out in early July.
-This will include re-writes of almost all applications, ensuring they follow a consistent set of specifications and are using the latest versions of all libraries and frameworks in use.
+TodoMVC 1.0 was released at the end of July.
+It includes re-writes of almost all applications, ensuring they follow a consistent set of specifications and are using the latest versions of all libraries and frameworks in use.
 We will also be addressing framework author concerns about routing by adding this to some of the more mainstream applications in the project.

 ## Getting Involved